 But what about those awkward moments, when an attempt at humor becomes a social embarrassment?
 Dr. Hall's research shows in particular that aggressive humor (being mean spirited toward others) and self-defeating humor (making fun of your own faults) in public situations tends to be very embarrassing to partners.

 The research found that there is something unique about the social situation (for instance at a party) that leads to a moment when we feel responsible not only for ourselves but for how our partner comes across and how our relationship looks to others.
 For instance, if you're making fun of your own recent weight gain or joking about how you're just horrible at something related to your relationship, your partner is likely to be embarrassed because it makes them also look bad.
-Partners tend to feel responsible for each others' health
+Partners tend to feel responsible for each others' health and behaviors.

 You can download the full podcast interview with Dr. Hall here.